A Historic Plaza in Budapest’s City Centre

 This is the place where

-- the Christmas fair (voted the Europe’s best-value holiday fair by several travel magazines and websites) is held each year – in 2017 between [10.
-November – 31.
-December], and
+- the Christmas fair (voted the Europe’s best-value holiday fair by several travel magazines and websites) is held each year, and

-- in March – April a Easter & Spring Fair welcome visitors for a couple of years now.
+- in March – April a Easter & Spring Fair welcomes visitors with lively atmosphere, craft fair, concerts and local gastronomy.

 Continental Europe’s first underground line (built in the late 19. century and commonly known as Kisföldalatti in Hungary), connecting the downtown with the City Park (Városliget) has a station here, right in front of the Gerbeaud Coffee Hosue (see below).

 Vörösmarty tér is one of Budapest’s top sights with a lot going on all year round.
 Easily accessible by walk or public transport for any points of the city.

 Plenty of shops, restaurants and cafes are located here.
 You’ll inevitably end up here one way or the other while exploring the city.

 - M1 Millennium Undergound (M1/yellow line) Vörösmarty tér station,